nospig/3d-print-monitor/README.md

 * 2 different display modes.
 All display modes show WiFi strength, clock with date and time and use colourful icons.
   * Detailed current weather from OpenWeather.
   * OctoPrint monitor mode.
-* All settings controlled through a web interface which also displays sensor readings and weather conditions.
+* All settings controlled through a web interface.
-* Uses OpenWeather API for current weather and forecasts.
-See note below.
+* Uses OpenWeather API for retrieving current weather.
 * Can perform screengrabs and send them to a Processing sketch over serial connection.
-* Password protected OTA updates enabled through PlatformIO (not through web interface).
+* Password protected OTA updates enabled through PlatformIO (not through the web interface).

 ## API

 Uses the [OpenWeather](https://openweathermap.org/api) API for current conditions.
+You will need an API key and the ID of the location to display weather.

 ## Required Libraries